AlexanderJKeen/pythonChessGame/README.md

     although non-comercial should get the same level of professionalism.
 Rather than creating seperate tickets for the refactoring process I would then move tickets back to the doing list when I was refactoring that code.
 This, although successful I believe would have been confusing if I was working with other developers and therfore if I  were to do this again I would have created seperate tickets for each refactor.
-I

 ### C. Phase 2 development: tasks, code review and changes

     Phase 2 was the organisation of my code.
 I was determined to refactor my code to create an MVC approach and so first split the code into the view, model and then controller.
 As discussed earlier in this read me I split all graphical methods and constants into the view file such as the drawBoard() and highlightSquare().